 This park hosts the Lake Enriquillo, the largest in the Caribbean with an area of 200km².
-The lake is 30 meters below sea level and its waters are 3 time more salty than the sea.
+The lake is 30 meters below sea level and its unique environment is in constant evolution.

 In the center of the lake, you will step on the Cabritos Island, last refuge of the famous native cacique Enriquillo, with its typical fauna of iguanas, scorpions, crocodiles and birds (60 different species including red flamingos, egrets and herons).

 The rainfall precipitation of this region is the lowest in the country, making it the driest place of the Caribbean.

 Thus the vegetation is mainly made of cactus (50 species, most of them endemic).